 How did Steven Spielberg react when your mother agreed to appear in “Always” ?

 I don’t know.
 I only met him years later after my mother had passed away: his children were in the same primary school in Santa Monica as my daughter was.
-When we met, he told me that my mother was a very special woman, but we didn’t get to talk about what it actually meant to him to work with her.
+When we met, he told me that my mother was a very special woman, but we didn’t get to talk about what it meant to him to work with her.
 Did you ever see his film “Schindler’s List” ?
-In the film, at one point you see the train station where they’re loading up all the people on the trains, and there is a little girl with a red coat.
-She pops out in the middle of a dreary almost black and white and unsaturated background.
+In the film, at one point, you see the train station where they’re loading up all the people on the trains, and there is a little girl with a red coat.
+She pops out in the middle of a dreary, almost black and white and unsaturated background.
 This comes from a story my mother told him during the filming of “Always.”
-She told him she remembered how all of these people were being loaded on the trains, and at some point she saw a little girl wearing a red coat.
-She never forgot that and it stayed with her her entire life.
+She told him she remembered how all of these people were being loaded on the trains, and at some point, she saw a little girl wearing a red coat.
+She never forgot that; it stayed with her her entire life.
 The color suddenly made it all real… it could have been her.
-So he remembered and put it in the movie.
-What a nice touch.
+So he remembered and put it in the movie—what a nice touch.

 Did your career in films work out the way you had hoped it would?